Paulo-Salsify/hackathon2024/salsify-lens/README.md

 Run:
 cd into auto_safe folder
+- Run annotated model with:
+poetry run python object_detection.py
+(on model_to_use var change default model input)
-Run with: poetry run python video_sleep_detection.py
+- Train new annotated model with: poetry run python train_annotated.py.py
+- Train unsupervisioned model with: poetry run train_model.py

 Notes:
 on 1st run will ask for camera permission and fail.
 Allow and re-run.